thoanguyen2907/Dressing_Rom_React/README.md

 This Trying Clothes for Model  project created by React and Redux.
 Choose item and dispatch action to store, render item to UI.

-Here is the demo :
+Here is the illustration :

 https://media.giphy.com/media/ZlMEZRVeqNhsebJXus/giphy.gif